 - Listing friends/family you can contact for help (chores, cooking, babysitting, support — try to think of people you know will actually help you and not just try to make it a social hour).

-- Look into some therapists and jot their info down in the event you need to work through postpartum depression or anxiety (have you ever dealt with postpartum mood disorders before? you could also try using the postpartum depression workbook to prepare for the fourth trimester)
+- Look into some therapists and jot their info down in the event you need to work through postpartum depression or anxiety (have you ever dealt with postpartum mood disorders before? you could also try using the Postpartum Mental Health Guide to prepare for the fourth trimester)

 - Do you know what to put in your Postpartum Care Kit? (this care kit should be prepared BEFORE the baby is born)